Quantum K theory of symplectic Grassmannians: Symplectic Grassmannians

 \subsection{Shifted Wilson line basis for symplectic Grassmannians}

 In this section, we will derive from physics a shifted Wilson line basis for the quantum K theory ring of symplectic Grassmannians $SG(k,2n)$.
 Now, so far as we are aware, quantum K theory is only known in mathematics for Lagrangian Grassmannians, corresponding to the special cases $k=n$.
-Thus, in this section we will in principle be making a physical prediction for the quantum K theory ring of general symplectic Grassmannians, and in later sections, we will check that prediction\footnote{ To be clear, our prediction for general symplectic Grassmannians $SG(k,2n)$ will only be as good as our choice of Chern-Simons levels, which we have only been able to check in the case of Lagrangian Grassmannians, for which $k = n$. } against known results for Lagrangian Grassmannians, as well as against $\lambda_y$ class relations for Lagrangian Grassmannians which will be described next.
+Thus, in this section we will in principle be making a physical prediction for the quantum K theory ring of general symplectic Grassmannians, for $k$ odd or $k=2=n$ (so that pure Coulomb branch methods apply, as discussed earlier), and in later sections, we will check that prediction\footnote{ To be clear, our prediction for general symplectic Grassmannians $SG(k,2n)$ will only be as good as our choice of Chern-Simons levels, which we have only been able to check in the case of Lagrangian Grassmannians, for which $k = n$. } against known results for Lagrangian Grassmannians, as well as against $\lambda_y$ class relations for Lagrangian Grassmannians which will be described next.

 First, we rewrite the physical ring relation~(\ref{eq:sgk2n:phys}) in the form

 where $z_a = 1 - x_a$.

 We can write